ASchabowska/templates/jenkins_templates/jenkins_aws/README.md

 If you wish to use different ones remember to adjust loging to your docker registry and push helm charts stage.

 ### Assign variables in Jenkinsfile
 At the top of the Jenkinsfile assign your values to the variables.
-By default this pipeline deploys on two environments dev and stage.
+By default this pipeline deploys on two environments dev and test.
 Make sure to create this namespaces in your cluster.

 ### Tests
 If you wish to perform tests fill the appropiate stages with your integration, unit and e2e tests.